twr14152/Go_Network_Scripts/README.md

 # Go_Network_Scripts
 ### Update 1/30/2022
-Finally got back to look at go2run repo after about a year and found and fixed an issue with my module set up.
-The modules in that repo were using package name example runcli when it should have been github.com/twr14152/go2run/runcli to allow users to use it remotely.
+Finally got back to look at my go2run repo after about a year and found and fixed an issue with my module/packaging set up.
+The modules in that repo were using local package names for example runcli (which was local to my machine when I created it) when it should have been changed to github.com/twr14152/go2run/runcli when I posted it to github.
+It ended up braking the automatic download function of go modules.
 Anyways thats been fixed and tested.
+If your wondering why am I posting that here, the answer is I feel its more a of an actual network library ready for individual use than this repo which was a brain dump testing ground for network scripts.
 So if interested check it out.

 ### Updated 02/26/2021
 Had a request to create a script that would copy directory over to remote device.
 I was not able to find a real elegant way to accomplish it, but it works.